Warbo/chriswarbo-net/blog/2024-04-02-sk_logic_in_egglog_3.md

 all such checkers will attempt to "shrink" the counterexamples they find, in the hope of discarding irrelevant parts: when a counterexample is found, a "shrinker" turns it into a list of possible alternatives.
-If that list is empty, shrinking stops and the counterexample is shown the the user.
+If that list is empty, shrinking stops and the counterexample is shown to the user.
 If the list is not empty, the property is retried with the first alternative: if the property holds then the next alternative is tried, and so on.
 If an alternative is found for which the property *does not* hold, then we've found a smaller counterexample.